 Rug and carpet sales people always recommend that you use rug pads and/or grippers to prevent slipping, increase cushioning, prolong the life of the floor covering, and protect the floor underneath.
 Most of these products are at least as toxic as conventional rugs and carpets themselves, but there is a safe alternative:

-Earth Weave sells natural rug pads made from a combination of wool and plant fiber (and no glues, dyes, flame retardant chemicals, or mothproofing chemicals).
-They also sell natural rug grippers made from 100% natural latex.
-Email email@example.com to order either.
+Earth Weave makes natural rug pads made from a combination of wool and plant fiber.
+These pads contain no glues, dyes, flame retardant chemicals, or mothproofing chemicals.
+We also love Earth Weave’s natural rug grippers made from 100% natural latex.

 Do you have experience with any of these–or other–carpet brands, or have other questions about non-toxic carpeting?
 Please post below!

 P.S.
 Here’s our post on choosing a non-toxic area rug.